Canton Residents Stringing Lights Along Dark Streets In Hopes Of Deterring Crime

 Since then, he’s installed lights on four dozen streets in Canton.

-“It brightens up the block which is nice at night,” Shak Saunders, a local resident, said.READ MORE: Next Johnson & Johnson COVID Vaccine Shipment Not Coming To Maryland Until March 18, Gov. Hogan Says
+“It brightens up the block which is nice at night,” Shak Saunders, a local resident, said.READ MORE: Man Indicted For Fatal Shooting Of Breonna Rogers In Druid Hill Community

 According to Baltimore City Police, within the past year, nearly 400 crimes have been reported in Canton, including 18 cases of aggravated assault, 25 robberies, 51 burglaries and 42 stolen cars.